-We compare the decoding latency of different decoding methods with SimCTG.
+We compare the decoding latency of different decoding methods using SimCTG.
 For beam search and contrastive search, we vary the beam width b and the k in Eq.
-5. The decoding latency is measured by generating fixed length text continuations on Wikitext-103 test cases with a batch size of 1.
+(5).
+The latency is measured by generating fixed length text continuations on Wikitext-103 test cases with a batch size of 1.
 In Figure 5, we show the averaged relative decoding latency of different methods.
-From the results, we see that the greedy search is the fastest method and the latency of different methods are generally comparable with each other.
-Comparing contrastive search with beam search, when b and k are small (i.e. \leq 6), their latency are nearly identical.
-When b and k gets larger (i.e. > 6), the contrastive search becomes faster than beam search.
-These comparisons with other widely used decoding methods illustrate the practical usage of the proposed contrastive search.
+We see that greedy search is the fastest method and the latency of different methods are generally comparable with each other.
+Comparing contrastive search with beam search, when b and k are small (i.e., ≤ 6), their latency are nearly identical.
+When b and k gets larger (i.e., > 6), contrastive search becomes faster.
+In summary, these comparison results further verify the practical usage of contrastive search.